vectara/vectara-docs/www/docs/api-reference/app-clients/list-app-clients.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The List App Clients API lets you create an Application Client for OAuth 2.0 authentication with Vectara's APIs.
+The List App Clients API lets you list an Application Client for OAuth 2.0 authentication with Vectara's APIs.

 :::note